 The Role of Vitamin E and Alzheimer’s Disease

 The study from the Journal of the American Medial Association was one of the most comprehensive studies ever involving patients with mild to moderate Alzheimer’s.
 The study began in 2007 and ended in 2012 and included over 600 patients from 14 VA hospitals nationwide.
 Half of the participants received a high dose of vitamin E while the other half received a placebo pill.
-Those who received the vitamin E supplement had a smaller decline in their abilities to complete activities of daily living than those who received the placebo.
+Those who received the supplement had a smaller decline in their abilities to complete activities of daily living than those who received the placebo.

 Exactly why vitamin E slows Alzheimer’s is not known.
 It could be that its antioxidant powers that protect cells from damage.
-While vitamin E was shown to slow the progression of Alzheimer’s in those who are already diagnosed, researchers say there is no evidence that vitamin E prevents Alzheimer’s.
+While vitamin E was shown to slow the progression of Alzheimer’s in those who are already diagnosed, researchers say there is no evidence that it prevents Alzheimer’s.
 They say a better way to prevent Alzheimer’s is to eat healthy and exercise regularly.

 Are You Getting Enough Vitamin E?